 Johnny Mestas, a grazing lessee within the Río Grande del Norte National Monument, explained it best when he said, “If the land is protected in perpetuity, then so are our rights as traditional users.
 These lands serve the hunter and the environmentalist, the cattle grower and the consumer.
 These protected lands provide an economic engine for communities surrounding them.”

 A well-drafted national monument declaration is driven by and takes into account local voices to ensure balanced uses while protecting cultural, historical and sacred areas, maintaining traditional uses and ensuring the integrity of critical wildlife habitat.

 Let’s celebrate the continued existence of our national monuments and find the courage to fight for more protections that not only preserve our land, but also our culture, values and the rich history of New Mexico.

-Carmichael Dominguez is a former Santa Fe city councilor representing the south side and former member of the Santa Fe Public Schools Board of Education.
 Julian Gonzales is a veteran who served in the U.S. military for 27 years and whose family has lived near Caja del Rio for many generations.